somethiiing/javascript-intro/README.md

 var favoriteDrink = 'milk tea';
 ```

-To see an in-depth answer on the difference between let and var, click [here](#let-vs-var)
+To see an in-depth answer on the difference between let and var, see the FAQ.

 ### Strings